Gov. Andy Beshear recommends in-person education gets postponed six weeks

-FRANKFORT, KY - At a COVID-19 briefing today, Kentucky Gov. Andy Beshear says he is recommending schools do not return to in-person education until September 28.
+FRANKFORT, KY - At the COVID-19 briefing Monday, Kentucky Gov. Andy Beshear says he is recommending schools do not return to in-person education until September 28.
 This is roughly six weeks from when many schools were supposed to return.

 This decision comes as Kentucky has just seen it's worst month of new COVID-19 cases in July.
 The state has also seen a large number of new cases over the past several weeks.